vinhocent/winterfixestwitter/README.md

 # Overview

 WinterFixesTwitter is a bot named after Aespa's very own Kim Min Jeong (aka Winter).
-I made thsi bot because I was sick and tired of copying and pasting twitter links and editing it to have `fxtwitter` instead of `x` or `twitter`.
+I made this bot because I was sick and tired of copying and pasting twitter links and editing it to have `fxtwitter` instead of `x` or `twitter`.
 So this just does that process automatically - nothing really much other than that!

 # Installation
 Feel free to fork this repo and deploy it!